 Dining on the Ocean Floor

-With the golden hues seemingly absorbed by the nearby rocks, it was the perfect time of day to enjoy a nice dinner outside.
+With the golden hues of the sunset seemingly absorbed by the nearby rocks, it was the perfect time of day to enjoy a nice dinner outside.
 It was also easy to forget that in just a few hours, the dining room would be under several feet of water.
 It was with the clock in mind that our culinary journey began, a trip through the best food and beverages that Nova Scotia has to offer.
-One of the leaders of Nova Scotia’s local foods movement, in Chef Velden’s restaurant more than 90% of everything served is sourced nearby and utilizes the best of the province’s craft beer and wine products.
+One of the leaders of Nova Scotia’s local foods movement, Chef Velden’s day-to-day menu is almost entirely sourced nearby and utilizes the best of the province’s craft beer and wine products.
 That same commitment to providing a true regional experience, along with expertly executed dishes, is the hallmark of the Dining on the Ocean Floor experience.
 Local cheeses, homemade charcuterie, a beautiful surf and turf and more were just some of the many highlights of the evening meal.
 Not only the food though, but the kind hospitality of the Flying Apron Inn staff along with my dining companions made the entire event something I know that I’ll never forget.
 Afterwards, everyone settled into nearby chairs surrounding a roaring bonfire, enjoying some coffee, hot cocoa and chocolates as the day came to a close.
-With an eye on the clock – the tides wait for no man – the event still never felt rushed.
+With an eye on the clock – after all, the tides wait for no man – the event still never felt rushed.
 No, instead it was like enjoying a wonderful beachside meal with good friends.